kevsherman/blockchain-developer-bootcamp-final-project/README.md

   -> Note working on a solution to improve this workflow
 10) When the listing is succesfully created, you will be redirect to the `My Listings` page.
 This is populated by pulling a list of all tokens held by the MetaMarket contract where the seller is listed as the current MetaMask account.
 11) Navigate to the [Ropsten Etherscan page](https://ropsten.etherscan.io/address/0x28842b54dFB29bDCe18a334130c441924D66b248) for the contract to confirm the transaction was successful and that the $SWAP tokens are now held by the contract.

 ---
+# Tests
+In order to run the tests
+- clone the repo
+- run ganache on port 7545
+- run `truffle test`
+- See that sweet, sweet green

+---